raas-dev/configent/README.md

 so [Lima](https://github.com/lima-vm/lima) is used creating Linux VMs on QEMU.

-The above shims create or start the necessary virtual machines, a lima VM named 'ubuntu' for running rootless dockerd and a lima VM 'debian' for containerd.
+The above shims create or start the necessary virtual machines, a lima VM named 'ubuntu' for running rootless dockerd and a lima VM 'debian' for running rootless containerd.

-In addition, VM 'debian' includes [k3s](https://k3s.io/) for local Kubernetes.
+VM 'debian' has [k3s](https://k3s.io/) for testing on Kubernetes, see Lima VM's startup message for exporting `KUBECONFIG` to access it with `kubectl`.

+VM 'fedora' has rootless [podman](https://podman.io/), run `podman` to use it.

 ⚠️: VMs 'ubuntu', 'debian' and 'fedora' mount your host's `$HOME` directory as writable in the VM.
 This enables containers to use bind mounts (directories